AmieLiu/the-NBA-Rule-Change/README.md

 ## Overview

 This paper examines the implications of the 2022-23 NBA transitional foul rule change on player shooting performance and MVP considerations.
-Our analysis explores the relationship between shooting efficiency, MVP points, and the implementation of the transitional foul rule, shedding light on how player recognition may be influenced.
+My analysis explores the relationship between shooting efficiency, MVP points, and the implementation of the transitional foul rule, shedding light on how player recognition may be influenced.

 ## File Structure